 Smith was not a trained scientist or engineer.
 Eventually he tested different types of rocket fuels, fins for attitude control and even designed a rocket to carry a camera to capture aerial images.
 Initially he was doing not much more than lighting the blue touch-paper of a traditional firework and then standing back.
 But he was a man of vision and conducted numerous practical experiments to understand and promulgate the potential of rocket power as a mechanism for transport.

 Not much is known about his personal life.
 Smith was born in 1891 in Shillong, Assam.
-He was an Anglo Indian, a group of people with british lineage and officially recognised in the Indian constitution.
-His father William Batt Smith was also born in Assam.
-He attended St Patrick’s Boys School in Asansol in West Bengal established originally by the Christian Brothers from Southern Ireland.
+He was an Anglo Indian, a group of people with a European (usually British) lineage and officially recognised in the Indian constitution.
+Not much is known about his parents.
+His father, Charles William Bath Taylor was born in Brigg in the County of Lincolnshire.
+His mother, Arabella Martin was the daughter of an English tea planter and probably of mixed heritage.
+He attended St Patrick’s Boys School in Asansol in West Bengal, established originally by the Christian Brothers from Southern Ireland.
 It was a school for Anglo Indian boys that he joined in 1903, the same year that the Wright brothers successfully demonstrated flight in an aeroplane.

 The first aeroplanes to fly in India, did so relatively close to Asansol.
 On January 6th 1911, during Smith’s final year at school, more than 750, 000 people gathered at the Calcutta racecourse to witness first hand the magic of man-made flying machines.
 Smith must have known about the event, he was probably amongst the huge crowd.
 In the following month, on 18th February 1911 with a formal sanction from the Indian Postal Service, the world’s first official airmail consisting of about 6000 cards and letters was flown from Allahabad to the town of Naini ten kilometres away.
 It is possible that this experience ignited an interest in aviation, airmail and eventually rockets that stayed with him for the rest of his life.